Cabinet papers warned of potential harm from SkyCity deal

 Mr Ramsey says it's hard to see how commercial sensitivity is a factor when SkyCity has a monopoly in Auckland.

-Next story in Political: Security risk warning from PM's department
+Next story in Politics: Security risk warning from PM's department

 Copyright © 2013, Radio New Zealand